MyMel2001/NodeBench/BENCH.md

 The nurse says to the doctor:
 > "I can’t operate on this patient because he’s my son."

-Who is the doctor?
+Who is the nurse?
 ```

 ### Example Answer
-The doctor is the patient’s mother.
+The nurse is the patient’s mother.

 ---